grod220/JavaScript3/Week1/MAKEME.md

 It should include the following components:

-1. An HTML `select` element from which the user can select a HYF repository.
-This `select` element must be populated with `option` elements, one for each HYF repository.
+1. An HTML `select` element from which the user can select a FooCoding repository.
+This `select` element must be populated with `option` elements, one for each FooCoding repository.
 2. A left-hand column that displays basic information about the selected repository.
 3. A right-hand column that displays a list of contributors to the repository.